MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 :::image type="content" source="media/connectivity-architecture-overview/01-connectivity-architecture-entities.png" border="false" alt-text="Diagram showing entities in connectivity architecture for SQL Managed Instance.":::

-SQL Managed Instance is a single-tenant PaaS offering.
-Its compute and networking elements are deployed inside the customer's subnet, and it is typically accessed via its [VNet-local endpoint](connectivity-architecture-overview.md#vnet-local-endpoint).
-SQL Managed Instance depends on Azure services such as Azure Storage, Azure Active Directory (Azure AD), Azure Key Vault, Event Hubs, and telemetry collection services.
-Customers will observe traffic to those services originating from subnets containing SQL Managed Instance.
+SQL Managed Instance is a single-tenant, PaaS offering.
+Its compute and networking elements are deployed inside the customer's subne.
+SQL Managed Instance typically is accessed via its [virtual network-local endpoint](connectivity-architecture-overview.md#vnet-local-endpoint).
+SQL Managed Instance depends on Azure services like Azure Storage, Azure Active Directory (Azure AD), Azure Key Vault, and Azure Event Hubs, and telemetry collection services.
+You'll see traffic that originates in subnets that contain SQL Managed Instance going to those services.

-Deployment, management and core service maintenance operations are carried out via automated agents.
-These agents have exclusive access to the compute resources operating the service: it is not possible to `ssh` or RDP to those hosts.
-All internal communications are encrypted and signed using certificates.
-To check the trustworthiness of communicating parties, SQL Managed Instance constantly verifies these certificates through certificate revocation lists.
+Deployment, management, and core service maintenance operations are carried out via automated agents.
+These agents have exclusive access to the compute resources that operate the service.
+You can't use `ssh` or Remote Desktop Protocol (RDP) to access those hosts.
+All internal communications are encrypted and signed by using certificates.
+To check the trustworthiness of communicating parties, SQL Managed Instance constantly verifies these certificates by using certificate revocation lists.

 ---